-What Do I Need to Create a Will and Estate Plan?
+What Do I Need In Order To Create a Will and Estate Plan?

 You have taken the prudent step of working on your estate plans.
 You are protecting your children by getting your affairs in order, and are preparing for your first meeting with an estate planning attorney.

 The hardest part is over.
 You’ve decided to take that first step.
 But how can you prepare for this first meeting?
 How can you save time, both for yourself and for your attorney?

 Eight Sets of Papers You Should Bring to your Estate Planning Attorney

 Do you own a part of a business?
 Or more than one?
 Bring tax details about the businesses, as well as the locations of each.
 If they are LLPs, sole proprietorships, family businesses, or S-corporations, your attorney will need to know.